How to Heat Press DTF Transfers

 • For hats and caps, purchase a heat press machine with a curved plate specifically designed for this job.
 Optionally, you can try using a Cricut EasyPress, but there are better options for around the same cost.
 You can also use permanent adhesive-back patches to heat press your DTF on and then manually apply the patch to the cap.

-Transfer Film and Suppliers
+DTF Transfers and Suppliers

 There are several types of DTF film used for printing including hot peel, warm peel and cold peel.
-Hot peel film does not necessarily speed up production since press runs should probably be staged for large runs anyways.
-Cold peel may give you the best results, but warm peel and hot peel seem to be catching up.
-You can get a free transfer here with warm peel here.
+Hot peel film does not necessarily speed up production for large orders but is a time-saver for small on-demand shops.
+Cold peel was preferred several years ago but warm and hot peel have caught up.

 Transfer Papers